hwanglab/Stromal_ACTA2_ICI_Analysis/README.md

 All the scripts are tested on R (4.1.1).
 It might take few minutes to complete to install all the required packages.

 You can use install.packages("package name") to install the packages.

-The required R package:
+The required R package: survminer, survival, ggplot2, plyr and pracma.
-survminer, survival, ggplot2.

 **Demo**
 Please find each script file in "codes" directory and run it in R. The datasets which are required to run each script have been included in "data" directory.

-For each script, the expected output and run time are as follows